CBEP-SoCB/BPC_Pesticides_sum/Derived_Data/Prepare_Data.md

 ## Load IC Data

-Note that the total IC coverage listed includes IC withing the designated radius of the sample point.
+Note that the total IC coverage listed includes IC within the designated radius of the sample point.
 Since each sample point is on a shoreline, a portion of that circle lies in the ocean, and is not on land.
-Thus the percent imperviousness calculated here (based on the TOTAL area of those circles, not the LAND area within those circles) underestimates local IC, but provides a better estimate of the potential impact orf overall urbanization on local conditions.
+Thus the percent imperviousness calculated here (based on the TOTAL area of those circles, not the LAND area within those circles) underestimates local IC, but provides a better estimate of the potential impact of overall urbanization on local conditions.

 ``` r
 ic_data <- read.delim(geogr_fn, sep = ',') %>%